Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 Type of APIs

-Till now you must have got the basic idea of what APIs are why they are used.
+Till now, you must have a basic idea of what an API is and why it is used.
 APIs have different types and they are used according to application structure and needs.
-Although there are different types they perform the same basic functions, they slightly differ in implementation, language, etc.
+Although there are different types that perform the same basic functions, they slightly differ in implementation, language, etc.

 Let’s see what are the different types of APIs: